-As noted earlier, appeals filed by tax representatives has been a growing percentage of total appeals over the last five years.
-Appeals filed by tax representatives constitute an even larger portion of the adjustments than their percentage of total appeals would suggest.

-For example, in 2016, appeals filed by tax representatives constituted 24% of all appeals, but 46% of the amount ultimately adjusted by the BOE.
+As noted earlier, appeals filed by tax representatives has been a decreasing percentage of total appeals over the last few years.
+However, appeals filed by tax representatives constitute a larger portion of the adjustments than their percentage of total appeals would suggest.
+For example, in 2017, appeals filed by tax representatives constituted 21% of all appeals, but 49% of the amount ultimately adjusted by the BOE.